Applications for WAMSS 2024: Open: May 2023. Closing Date: 31 July 2023

-The Western Australian Maths Summer School was reintroduced in 2021 by the Mathematical Association of WA (MAWA) and will next be held in January 2022.
+The Western Australian Maths Summer School was reintroduced in 2021 by the Mathematical Association of WA (MAWA) and will next be held 15 to 21 January 2023.
 Lectures and workshops are held at the University of Western Australia and students stay at the adjoining Trinity College.
 Our guest presenters are academics & teachers who all specialise in maths enrichment for university and high school students.

 The WAMSS also provides recreational activities such as basketball, badminton, pool and a range of other fun activities held at Trinity College; and an excursion will be planned in Perth as well.
 Time is set aside to make contacts with like-minded students with fun and academic tasks planned.